 How did this regiment grow from their time occupying Kentucky and Tennessee to the Battle of Bentonville?

-Steve: As previously mentioned, it grew from the efforts of its second in command, Lt.
+SR: As previously mentioned, it grew from the efforts of its second in command, Lt.
 Col. Carter Van Vleck, who built the regiment into a well-drilled, well-disciplined force, and finally took command after the resignation of the regiment’s original colonel.
 After that it grew from experience, as all regiments did in battle, even as it lost many men through disease and battle casualties.
 By the time of Bentonville it had been reduced in numbers to the point that some of its companies had to be consolidated.
 By then, however, the regiment was so battle-hardened that there was no trace of panic when it was surrounded by Confederates and came under attack from both front and rear.
 The 78th defended itself by jumping back and forth over hastily erected breastworks and firing in both directions.
 With its sister regiments, the 78th held its ground until the Confederate assaults died away.

 Steve Raymond, a retired newspaper editor, is author of nine previous books.
 A member of the Civil War Trust and Puget Sound Civil War Roundtable, he also reviews books on history for the Seattle Times and is a member of the National Book Critics Circle.
 He and his wife, Joan, live on Whidbey Island in Puget Sound.